microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `AvoidDuplicativeAnalysisTarget`: warning

-The 'analysisTarget' property '{1}' at '{0}' is unnecessary because it is the same as the result location.
-Remove the 'analysisTarget' property.
+The 'analysisTarget' property '{1}' at '{0}' can be removed because it is the same as the result location.
+This unnecessarily increases log file size.
+The 'analysisTarget' property is used to distinguish cases when a result fires in a file (such as an included header) that is different than the file that was scanned (such as a .cpp file that included the header).

 #### `AvoidDuplicativeResultRuleInformation`: warning

-The result at '{0}' uses the 'rule' property to specify the violated rule, so it is not necessary also to specify 'ruleId' or 'ruleIndex'.
+'{0}' uses the 'rule' property to specify the violated rule, so it is not necessary also to specify 'ruleId' or 'ruleIndex'.
+This unnecessarily increases log file size.
 Remove the 'ruleId' and 'ruleIndex' properties.

 ##### `EliminateLocationOnlyArtifacts`: warning